pepstock-org/Charba/readme.md

 ### Fixed Bugs

  * [#49](https://github.com/pepstock-org/Charba/issues/49) change the implementation in order to maintain correctly the status of chart drawing.
+ * [#50](https://github.com/pepstock-org/Charba/issues/50) add checking on selection track in order to be sure that an area has been selected.

 ### Development